 - 1-Year Warranty

 The ULBRE Soho KVM Switch is also good for beginners, especially hobbyists.
 It is compatible with 2 computers at a time and serves with 4x USB 3.0 high-data-rate ports.
-This product also works with mechanical keyboards but in that case, you may have to live with a somewhat frustrating buzzing sound.
+This product also works with mechanical keyboards, but you may have to live with a somewhat frustrating buzzing sound in that case.

 The best part about the ULBRE Soho KVM Switch is its minimal design that requires the least space.
 Swapping files between computers was never that simple and quick before.
 I find the data transfer speed fairly impressive as compared to that of USB 2.0 ports.